 Although day lilies are tough enough to be divided in the summer months, why disrupt your garden while they are blooming?
 Waiting until after the flowers are gone makes more sense.
 If your day lilies were under-performing this year, or seem very crowded, dividing these perennials will entice them to produce more flowers.

 Most people have heard of Epsom salts and they typically associate it with baths, as this natural salt from Epsom, England is probably best known as a way to help relieve your body’s aches and pains.
-Or perhaps you’ve even been one of the unfortunate ones who’ve had to use Epsom salts as a laxative.
-But did you know that Epsom salt can also be an effective gardening tool?
-Really?
+Or perhaps you’ve even been one of the unfortunate ones who’ve had to use Epsom salts as a laxative. … WHO KNEW?
+EPSOM SALTS FOR YOUR GARDEN?